Route G1

 Six MCW Metroriders were purchased by WHA for the routes, E873/4 NJD and F895-8 OYR.
 Although they very quickly gained London Buses numbers as MR 93-98, they were originally numbered SG 1-6.
 This, and the G in the route numbers, stood for St. George's Hospital, served by both routes.
 The routes ran from Streatham garage.

 Due to the way in which the two routes were operationally interworked, it proved more convenient for journeys leaving Furzedown to be covered as the G1, the G2 thus only covering arrivals in Furzedown.
-This rather unusual arrangement nevertheless covered the immediate need for Furzedown residents to get to Tooting and St. George's Hospital, if travel to anywhere beyond would require changing in one direction.
+This rather unusual arrangement nevertheless covered the immediate need for Furzedown residents to get to Tooting and St. George's Hospital, even if travel to anywhere beyond would require changing in one direction.
 However, this arrangement was not to last long, as the G1 was extended a short way to Streatham (St. Leonard's Church) while the G2 contracted to terminate at Tooting Broadway in both directions.
 A Monday to Friday peak hours service was also provided between Tooting and Streatham, but still no early morning or late evening service.
 The G1 was soon extended again, to Streatham Garage.

 In 1992 the short G2 was withdrawn, largely without replacement, and the G1 was re-structured.
 At Clapham Junction, the route now ran to the Meyrick Arms terminus to serve the shops and station better, rather than the St. John's Health Care Unit.
 At the south end, instead of terminating outside the now-closed Streatham garage, the route was altered to terminate at its new base at (West) Norwood, charting new territory in the process by serving Gleneldon Road, Valley Road, Canterbury Grove and York Hill.
 A full early morning and evening service was provided, and the frequency was increased from 2 to 3 buses per hour, to make up for the loss of the G2 between Tooting and Burntwood Lane.

 The next upheaval took place in 1995, when a small route scheme was put in place to replace route 115, which was being withdrawn.
 The middle section of the 115 became the 315, and the east end was covered by a rather long extension of the P13 and a shorter extension of the 201.
-The west end ran rather circuitously from Balham via Upper Tooting Park, Wandsworth Common, Nightingale Lane, Clapham South, Broomwood Road and Northcote Road to Clapham Junction and on to Shaftesbury Estate.
-It was decided to amalgamate the two routes north of Wandsworth Common — in the process creating an even more indirect service and breaking some links.
+The west end of the 115 ran rather circuitously from Balham via Upper Tooting Park, Wandsworth Common, Nightingale Lane, Clapham South, Broomwood Road and Northcote Road to Clapham Junction and on to Shaftesbury Estate.
+It was decided to amalgamate the two routes north of Wandsworth Common – in the process creating an even more indirect service and breaking some links.
 At the other end, the G1 was cut back to Streatham garage once again, with the 315 taking over through to West Norwood.
 However, the G1 gained a Sunday service for the first time.

-Around the same time, the Metroriders started to be progessively replaced by Dennis Darts, first DT class versions with the original Duple/Carylye Dartline style bodywork, and later some DR class Reeve Burgess Pointer bodied versions released from the 249 by conversion to double deck.
+Around the same time, the Metroriders started to be progessively replaced by Dennis Darts, first DT class versions with the original Duple/Carlyle Dartline style bodywork, and later some DR class Reeve Burgess Pointer bodied versions released from the 249 by conversion to double deck.
 Unfortunately, they fell foul of some of the rather extravagent traffic calming measures to be found in the Tooting area, and buses had to be diverted away from Furzedown completely, instead running via Southcroft Road and Ribblesdale Road/Nimrod Road, regaining the previous routing at Ullathorne Road for the final section into Streatham.
 After suitable modifications, buses were restored to Chruch Lane and Furzedown Road after a few months.

 Due to continuing problems with driver recruitment and retention at Arriva London South (the company that had by now acquired Norwood garage and its routes), the route passed to Thornton Heath garage for a while.
 However, this did not solve the problem, so it was decided to sub-contract the route out to Limebourne, a medium sized independent based at the other end of the route, in Battersea.
 Eight DRs and 3 DTs were hired to Limebourne for the duration.
 The DTs were subsequently swapped for four DRs, such that Limebourne had the whole batch, DR 20-31.

 The sub-contract was originally understood to be a temporary arrangement, with Arriva expected to resume operation once post-Tramlink bus service reductions had kicked in, but strangely Arriva still could not manage to take the route back.
 A new contract commenced on 29 April 2000, causing a short extension along Streatham High Road from Streatham Garage to the junction with Green Lane.
 The sub-contract continued; new vehicles were allegedly specified, but did not materialise.
 However, a sudden flurry of events during 2001 saw Limebourne bought out by Connex, the G1 contract formally handed over to them, and new vehicles ordered.
-In the event, the route also transferred from Battersea to Connex’s other depot at Beddington Cross.

 Navigation